 Coastal Act Section 30603 provides for the appeal to the Coastal Commission of certain CDP decisions in jurisdictions with certified LCPs.
 The following categories of local CDP decisions are appealable: (a) approval of CDPs for development that is located (1) between the sea and the first public road paralleling the sea or within 300 feet of the inland extent of any beach or of the mean high tide line of the sea where there is no beach, whichever is the greater distance, (2) on tidelands, submerged lands, public trust lands, within 100 feet of any wetland, estuary, or stream, or within 300 feet of the top of the seaward face of any coastal bluff, and (3) in a sensitive coastal resource area; or (b) for counties, approval of CDPs for development that is not designated as the principal permitted use under the LCP.
 In addition, any local action (approval or denial) on a CDP for a major public works project (including a publicly financed recreational facility and/or a special district development) or an energy facility is appealable to the Commission.
-This project is appealable because it involves development that is located within 30 feet of wetlands located just west of the parcel.
-In addition, the subject parcel is located within 300 feet of the seaward face of a coastal bluff, seaward of the parcel and across Palmetto Avenue.
+The subject project is appealable because it involves development that is located within 300 feet of the seaward face of a coastal bluff, seaward of the parcel and across Palmetto Avenue.